univers-agency/dominant-color/README.md

-Returns the image's dominant color.
+Returns the image's dominant color if the image is opaque.
+Otherwise returns 'transparent'

 ## Usage